tinykishore/LandSphere/README.md

 :star: **Awarded *Champion* in CSE Project Show 231 at United International University** :star:

+> Special thanks and heartfelt gratitude to [Ummay Maria Muna](https://github.com/mariamuna04/) for their unwavering support, invaluable guidance, and constant motivation throughout the project.
+I am truly grateful for the collaborative journey we shared.

 ###### A simple efficient land management website that can be used to manage land simply, flexibly and securely.
 This website does not use any framework; just uses simple PHP, JavaScript, HTML and Tailwind CSS.